benja27/Doctor-Appoinments---Front-End/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to acknowledge:
+We would like to acknowledge:

 - [Microverse](https://www.microverse.org/) for the opportunity to work on this project
 - [The creative common](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) for the design